Where To Eat And Drink In Noe Valley guide image

 OpenTable logo

 Thanks to the model train in the window, we’ve walked by this place a few times thinking it was a hobby shop even though it is in fact a bakery.
-There’s usually a line, but the bread and pastries are worth it, and it gives you time to dream about starting your own service that’ll be the “Uber of bread delivery.”
-Take a few of their phenomenal lemon tarts or a loaf of onion sesame bread to a dinner party, and you’ll be a hit - more so than if you brought a toy train to play with instead.
+There’s usually a line, but the bread and pastries are worth it.
+Take a few of their not-too-tangy-not-too-sweet lemon tarts, some mini cupcakes, or a loaf of onion sesame bread to a birthday or dinner party, and you’ll be a hit.

 Self-service yogurt shops aren’t as much a revelation as they are a sign that you’re in a neighborhood near some good schools.
-But if you want something sweet after dinner, it’s hard not to walk by Easy Breezy and not load up on apple pie frozen yogurt with every insane topping you can imagine.
+But since you’re in Noe Valley and likely want something sweet after dinner, it’s hard to pass by Easy Breezy without loading up on whatever daily-changing yogurt is on hand with every topping you can imagine.

 Chase Sapphire Card Ad